pantheon-systems/documentation/source/docs/articles/sites/plan-configurations.md

 No, your database and application container resources are not shared.
 They operate in their own linux userspace with their own memory.

 #### Are the specs the same for all three environments (Dev/Test/Live)?
-Yes they have the same infrastructure; however, Business plans and above have multiple application containers.
+Yes they have the same infrastructure; however, Business plans and above have multiple application containers, while Dev and Test environments have only one.

 ## Calculating Concurrent User / Dynamic Page Capacity